 - A green dye was made from the lichen on mangrove trees

-- Branches were sometimes made into fern root pounders
+- Branches were sometimes fashioned into fern root pounders

-- Mangrove leaves were sometimes used to keep fish cool on fishing trips
+- Mangrove leaves were sometimes used to keep fish cool on fishing trips; and

 - Dry mangrove wood was not used for heating hangi stones because it gave out too much heat and burned with a pungent smell.